anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 Pawel Kowalik provided extensive review of this document and conducted a study that forms the basis of re-using the existing RDAP media type.
 Mario Loffredo and James Mitchell have provided ideas and feedbacks that have contributed to the content of this document.
-Murray Kucherawy and Alexey Melnikov provided guidance on the use media types and media type parameters.
+Murray Kucherawy and Alexey Melnikov provided guidance on the use of media types and media type parameters.

 {backmatter}